-10.8 The parties acknowledge that an employee who is experiencing domestic or relationship violence (actual or threatened) can make reasonable use of, and an agency will provide reasonable access to, existing leave and flexible and safe working arrangements; and that the employer will facilitate an amendment to that effect (including general arrangements for use/access) in an applicable Commissioner's standard or determination issued under the Public Sector Act 2009.
+9.9 The parties acknowledge that an employee who is experiencing domestic or relationship violence (actual or threatened) can make reasonable use of, and an agency will provide reasonable access to, existing leave and flexible and safe working arrangements.

-11. OVERTIME SALARY
+10. OVERTIME SALARY

-- 11.1 Subject to this clause, a reference in clause 6.1.3 of the S.A.
-Public Sector Salaried Employees Interim Award (SAPSSEI Award) to a maximum salary of a classification shall be taken to be a reference to a maximum salary of a classification as provided in this clause. - 11.1.1 For the purposes of clause 6.1.3 of the SAPSSEI Award, the maximum salary in relation to the payment for overtime for an employee or position that has a classification in Column 1 is the top increment of the classification level in Column 2.
+- 10.1 Subject to this clause, a reference in clause 6.1.3 of the S.A.
+Public Sector Salaried Employees Interim Award (SAPSSEI Award) to a maximum salary of a classification shall be taken to be a reference to a maximum salary of a classification as provided in this clause. - 10.1.1 For the purposes of clause 6.1.3 of the SAPSSEI Award, the maximum salary in relation to the payment for overtime for an employee or position that has a classification in Column 1 is the top increment of the classification level in Column 2.

 Column 1 Column 2

-ASO; OPS; TGO; CFS; and any other ASO 6

-classification not listed in this Column
+ASO; OPS; TGO; CFS; and any other classification not listed in this Column ASO 6

 AHP AHP 3

 DSO DSO 1

 GFSc GFSc 3

 LeC; LSC; LE LeC 3; LSC 3; LE 3

 MeS MeS 3

 PO PO 3

-from 1/1/2013 ffpp: Correctional Officer CO-7
+Correctional Officer CO-7

-from 1/1/2013 ffpp: Dental Officer DO-1
+Dental Officer DO-1

+Medical Physicist MPH-2

-12. ON-CALL/RECALL
+11. ON-CALL/RECALL

-12.1 The provisions relating to on-call and recall, which are prescribed in the awards, etc. listed in clause 3.2 and which are not specifically referred to in this clause, will continue to apply.
+11.1 The provisions relating to on-call and recall, which are prescribed in the awards, etc. listed in clause 3.2 and which are not specifically referred to in this clause, will continue to apply.

-12.2 On-Call Allowances
+11.2 On-Call Allowances

-12.2.1 Employees bound by this Enterprise Agreement, who are rostered to be on-call of a night time, will be paid an allowance for each night as follows:
+11.2.1 Employees bound by this Enterprise Agreement, who are rostered to be on-call of a night time, will be paid an allowance for each night as follows: